|Excursion (one day)||8|

 ETE-22806 Principles of Urban Environmental Management; ETE-25306 Basic Technologies for Urban Environmental Management.

-Our continuously growing cities and (urban) populations are highly and increasingly dependent on external supply of, often overexploited and limited, resources like water and energy.
+Our continuously growing cities and (urban) populations are highly and increasingly dependent on external supply of, often overexploited and limited, resources like water, energy, elements.
 Our modern cities can be characterized by their linear way of consuming high-quality resources and leaving behind waste streams and thus cannot be considered sustainable.
-The bio-capacities or ecological footprints of these cities and their hinterlands are largely exceeded as resources are used inefficiently as local supply, reuse and recovery potential is neglected.
-This course focuses on the positive impact, concepts and methodologies of a circular approach: closing resource (energy, water and nutrient) cycles in accordance with sustainability principles by applying various and suitable technologies and sustainability concepts to achieve this in practice.
+The bio-capacities or ecological footprints of these cities and their hinterlands are largely exceeded as resources are used inefficiently as local supply, reuse and recovery potential is not in place.
+This course focuses on the positive impact, concepts and methodologies of a circular approach: closing resource (water and nutrient) cycles, improving resources chains in accordance with sustainability principles by applying various and suitable technologies to achieve this in practice.

-Based on the concept of Urban Metabolism, students are given the opportunity to critically examine and apply several conceptual frameworks that aim at closing resource cycles, such as e.g. Urban Harvest and New Stepped Strategy.
+Based on the concept of Urban Metabolism, students are given the opportunity to critically examine and apply several conceptual frameworks that aim at closing resource cycles or making resources chains more sustainable, such as e.g. Urban Harvest Approach, New Stepped Strategy, Trias Energetica, REAP approach, Circularity Ladder.
 Used streams are not considered as waste but as a source of secondary resources that are returned to either naturally occurring or technological cycles, at the required quality level.
-Furthermore, (technical) options and concepts to locally supply and recover/reuse resource streams are introduced and evaluated in regard of possible self-sufficiency and reuse/recovery potential based on the assumed knowledge from ETE 25306 (Basic Technologies for Urban Environmental Management).
+Furthermore, (technical) options and concepts to locally supply and recover/reuse resource streams are introduced and evaluated in regard of possible self-sufficiency and reuse/recovery potential based on the assumed prior knowledge (ETE 25306 Basic Technologies for Urban Environmental Management or similar).
 In addition, assessments and case studies are provided of situations by practitioners from the field and scientists from related academic fields, where the application of individual technologies and their appropriate combinations ensure sustainability under given local conditions regarding scale, climate and rural-urban typology.

 The course consists of 2 main parts: a) lectures, in which i) methodological concepts to analyse and evaluate resource flows and technological concepts are introduced, ii) possible technical concepts for closing resource cycles are discussed and iii) example cases for closed resource cycles are highlighted and b) a group assignment that challenges students to i) analyse and assess resources flows in an urban setting and ii) propose, evaluate and compare feasible measures to improve sustainability of the current practices related to energy, water and nutrient management.
-Furthermore, field visits to cases with (partially-)closed cycles are planned to show the lecture and assignment content in practice.
+Furthermore, field visits to cases with (partially-)closed cycles are incorporated to show the applications of the lectures and assignment content in practice.

 After successful completion of this course students are expected to be able to:

-- demonstrate understanding of the importance of closing urban resource cycles: energy, water and nutrients at various urban scales and typologies;
+- demonstrate understanding of the importance of closing/improving urban resource cycles/chains: energy, water and nutrients at various urban scales and typologies;

 - perform baseline assessment of a given urban setting using mass and energy balances and technology assessment;